Honey Baked Ham

 Recipe Tips

-• Cover the ham with foil or a lid when cooking.
+• Cover the ham with foil or a lid while baking.
 You want to keep all those juices in the ham.

 • Use a heavy duty roasting pan if you can.
 We love the Magnalite Roasting Pan.

-• Make sure to let the ham rest about five minutes or so before slicing and serving.
+• Make sure to let the ham rest about five minutes before slicing and serving.

 Frequently Asked Questions

-How do I keep the Honey Baked Ham from drying out while baking?
+How do I keep my ham from drying out?

 What internal temperature should a precooked ham be?